 For that scenario, authentication middleware that handles JWT tokens is available in the Microsoft.AspNetCore.Authentication.JwtBearer package.
-JWT stands for "JSON Web Token" and is a common security token format (defined by RFC 7519) for communicating security claims.
-A simple example of how to use middleware to consume such tokens might look like the following example.
-This code must precede calls to ASP.NET Core MVC middleware (app.UseMvc).
+A simple example of how to use middleware might look like the following example.
+This code must precede calls to ASP.NET Core's MVC middleware (app.UseMvc).